How to add a delay in Python

 greet()--OUTPUT--Hello, world!

-• After the delay, it proceeds to run the original greet function's code.
+time.sleep()first. - Once the delay is over, it proceeds to run the original function's code.

 Advanced delay and timing techniques